goat-io/goat-docsify/0.1.0/getting_started/installation.md

 ```

-The Api manager will be [here](http://localhost:3001/#)
+The Api manager will be [http://localhost:3001/#](http://localhost:3001/#)

 ![alt text](imgs/goat-dashboard.png "Goat Dashboard")

-You can also check the API using Swagger directly by going to [here](http://localhost:3001/explorer)
+Loopback comes with Swagger out of the box, so you can also check the API using Swagger directly by going to [http://localhost:3001/explorer](http://localhost:3001/explorer)

 ![alt text](imgs/goat-swagger.png "Goat Swagger")

 Now you have Goat running!
-Continue with the next section to learn about the basic configuration
+Continue with the next section to learn about the basic configurations